 Each line in the CSV file contains text from a text element in your Project.

-The CSV file is split into four columns.
+When opened in a spreadsheet, the CSV file is split into four columns.

 - Column A shows the page where the line of text can be found.

 - Column B shows the ID of the item that is being translated.

 - Column D is for the target text.